2. Add to PATH (or copy to /usr/local/bin)export PATH="$PATH:$(pwd)/target/release"

 # Linux x86_64curl -LO "https://github.com/mr-karan/logchef/releases/download/cli-v${VERSION}/logchef-cli_${VERSION}_linux-x86_64-musl.tar.gz"tar xzf logchef-cli_${VERSION}_linux-x86_64-musl.tar.gzsudo mv logchef /usr/local/bin/

-# macOS Apple Siliconcurl -LO "https://github.com/mr-karan/logchef/releases/download/cli-v${VERSION}/logchef-cli_${VERSION}_macos-aarch64.tar.gz"tar xzf logchef-cli_${VERSION}_macos-aarch64.tar.gzsudo mv logchef /usr/local/bin/If you prefer to build from source (requires Rust):
+# macOS Apple Siliconcurl -LO "https://github.com/mr-karan/logchef/releases/download/cli-v${VERSION}/logchef-cli_${VERSION}_macos-aarch64.tar.gz"tar xzf logchef-cli_${VERSION}_macos-aarch64.tar.gzsudo mv logchef /usr/local/bin/From Source

 # Clone the repositorygit clone https://github.com/mr-karan/logchef.gitcd logchef/cli